View over 5,000 digital objects including historical images, documents, scrapbooks, and audio and video recordings.

 Current and/or back issues of a number of Durham and North Carolina-related periodicals.

 Use our city and phone directories to research locations in Durham.
 Search by name, address, or phone number.
-Early editions are available online at DigitalNC.
+Editions from 1875 through 1963 are available online at DigitalNC.

 Resources on microfilm.
 These resources are not digitized and must be accessed in-person.
 Popular resources include the full run of the Durham Morning Herald, the Carolina Times, and census records.